ualibweb/UALIB_Workshops/01_MATLAB/01_MATLAB_TOC.md

 * [Stackoverflow MATLAB Questions](https://stackoverflow.com/questions/tagged/matlab)
 * [Software Carpentry Programming with MATLAB](http://swcarpentry.github.io/matlab-novice-inflammation/)

 We also have many MATLAB eBooks available from The University of Alabama Libraries.
-Try a [Scout](https://www.lib.ua.edu/scout/) search for "MATLAB" in the title and limit to eBooks:
+Try a [Scout](https://www.lib.ua.edu/scout/) search for `Matlab` in the record title and limit to eBooks:

 `TI (Matlab) AND PT eBook AND FT Y`